 “I think they seem a bit young in this photo.”

 For a LinkedIn photo, notes about looking “young” are meant to encourage the photo subject to dress or carry themselves with greater maturity in order to convey status or experience.

-When referencing a dating photo, this note usually refers to the discomfort someone feels when looking at a much younger person as a potential mate.
+When referencing a dating photo, this note sometimes refers to the discomfort someone feels when looking at a much younger person as a potential mate.
 (An adult woman would be wary of dating a teenage boy, for instance, as this is typically socially taboo or illegal.)
 However, it’s often true that the person leaving this note is actually similar in age to the photo subject.

 Anyway, that concludes our translations of common notes, at least for now.
 I hope that this helps you make even better use of your results on Photofeeler!

 Photofeeler is a tool for testing profile pics, as seen in Time, Forbes, The Today Show, and more.
 Know for certain how you’re coming across in your business, social, and dating pictures.
 It’s free to use here.